General Optimal Step-size for ADMM-type Algorithms: Domain Parametrization and Optimal Rates: Introduction

+After finding the optimal step-size, we can invoke it to obtain some optimal convergence rates, which reveal that (i) under zero initialization, the ADMM efficiency is intrinsically characterized by the angle between the primal and dual solutions; (ii) if either the primal or dual solution is trivial (a zero vector), then under zero initialization, the non-trivial iterate convergence speed is independent of the step-size choice; (iii) meanwhile, in the same partly-trivial setting, if instead employ an arbitrary non-zero initialization.
+Then, invoke a corresponding optimal step-size, we show that the non-trivial iterate convergence rate will be improved by a factor of $ \sin^2 \omega \in [0,1]$, where $ \omega $ is the angle between the initialization and the non-trivial solution.
+Particularly, when $ \omega = 0 $ or $ \omega = \pi $, we obtain $ \sin^2 \omega = 0$, and the algorithm converges instantly, implying the initialization is optimal.
+This last case also implies that only the initial angle matters, due to the distance will be automatically adjusted by a closed-form optimal step-size.

-When solving the optimal step-size issue, our theory reveals that there exists another factor that controls the ADMM convergence rate --- the initialization.
-At first glance, its optimal choice may appear trivial, simply the optimal solution of the problem.
-However, this is, in fact, only one of the infinitely many optimal choices.
-This new view would ease the estimation difficulty that will be clear later.
-In the literature, a good initialization is often referred to as a `warm start' and there exist several empirical successes for certain types of application.
-A typical success is regarding the type of problem that sequentially applying ADMM.
-The reason for the repeat application of ADMM can be due to decisions needing updating as the scenario changes dynamically.
+Our optimal step-size changes with different initializations, and a good initialization choice can be shown to improve the algorithm efficiency.
+In the literature, how to estimate a good initialization has been intensively studied, referred to as the `warm start'.
+Typical success is regarding the type of problems that sequentially apply ADMM.
+The reason for the repeat application of ADMM can be due to decisions need updating as the scenario changes dynamically.
 In this case, one can directly adopt the solution from the previous ADMM as an initialization for the next one, see e.g. \cite{chen2020online}.
 Another class of problems is clustering and dictionary learning.
 Typically, there is an outer and an inner loop.
-One can directly use the output of the previous inner loop as a warm start for the next one, see e.g. \cite{ye2014scaling}.
-There is also effort on applying machine learning to learn a near-optimal initialization, see e.g. \cite{mak2023learning} on a power flow problem.
+One can directly use the output of each inner loop as a warm start for the next one, see e.g. \cite{ye2014scaling}.
+At last, one can apply machine learning to find a near-optimal initialization in a general sense, typical work can be found by Bartolomeo Stellato et. al. \cite{sambharya2023end,sambharya2023learning}, see also \cite{mak2023learning} on a power flow problem.

-We point out that the empirical successes of ADMM warm start can be significantly improved in a general sense.
-Our theory reveals that ADMM will converge in exactly one iteration when the step-size and initialization are chosen jointly optimal.
-For these empirical successes, given their initialization choice, one can determine the corresponding optimal step-size by employing our proposed degree-4 polynomial.
-Depending on the quality of initialization, the ADMM performance can go up to one-iteration convergence.
-This should enable real-time processing for many applications such as the aforementioned decision-making in \cite{chen2020online}.